-Le Bacon is a family restaurant that has been for decades attracting the rich and famous as well as the seasonal visitors to the Riviera.
-Those appreciating the highest quality of fish and seafood will spin with euphoria.
+Le Bacon is a family restaurant for decades attracting the rich and famous seeking authentic quality on the French Riviera.
+Those appreciating top quality of wild fish and seafood will spin with euphoria.
 The signature Biot glass lamps add only a pinch of intimate illumination to each table.

-Le Bacon’s proximity to the legendary Hôtel du Cap Eden Roc on Cap d’Antibes between Cannes and Antibes lures a considerate proportion of the hotel’s well-heeled clientele to the restaurant.
+Le Bacon’s proximity to the legendary Hôtel du Cap Eden Roc on the Cap d’Antibes lures a considerate proportion of the hotel’s well-heeled clientele to the restaurant.
 Bacon’s fish and seafood is better than the meal at the gastronomic restaurant at the Eden-Roc.
-The dining room at Le Bacon is much more comfortable, friendly and not too formal.
+The dining room is also much more comfortable, friendly and not too formal.
 Bacon is romantic, relaxed and cosy.
-Having one of the best views on the entire French Riviera sets you for a special meal.
-Overlooking the ancient port of Antibes with the rocky Alpes Maritimes in the horizon and to the East the blue sea of the Baie des Anges (Niçoise Bay of Angels) the vista cannot be more wow!
+Having one of the best views between Cannes and Antibes sets you for a special meal.
+Overlooking the ancient Antibes port with the rocky Alpes Maritimes in the horizon and to the east, the blue sea of the Baie des Anges (Niçoise Bay of Angels), the vista cannot be more wow!

-The family members welcome you at the door and usher you to the table.
+The family members welcome each guest at the door, ushering all to the table.
 Everyone feels pampered at Bacon by the attentive staff.
-For lunch the dress code is more casual, but let the flip-flops on the beach or in your suitcase.
-In the evening men should wear a jacket and women ideally an elegant dress or long pants.
+For lunch the dress code is more casual, but let the flip-flops on the beach.
+In the evening, a jacket and women ideally wear an elegant dress or chic pants.

 From the Bouillabaisse to local seasonal fish and seafood, most is prepared according to the by years-proven recipes of the family.
-The current chef creates a new amouse bouche every evening.
-In the old best days, Serge Philippin was the chef at the Restaurant de Bacon since 1978 and snapped a star from the Guide Michelin in 1985.
-Still, Bacon is very good now, not excellent.
+The current chef creates a new amouse-bouche every evening.
+In the old best days, Serge Philippin was the chef at the Restaurant de Bacon since 1978, who snapped a star from the Guide Michelin in 1985.
+Still, Bacon is very good, but not excellent.

 From the appetisers my favourites are the refreshing Poisson cru au citron et aux herbes.
 A thinly sliced delicate white fish marinated softly in lemon juice, olive oil and herbs.
 After a hot day at the beach this an excellent light starter.